Smt2802/sak_2802/README.md

 # sak_2802
-A curated loist of awesome github profile READMEs
+A curated list of awesome github profile READMEs